Sign in

 Guide to Choosing Your Stick Electrode

-- 1 means the electrode can be used in all positions
+• 1 means usable in all positions

 Properties of Electrodes: